-If you come into a room and there are ten strange people whom you do not know, and many of them do not know each other, and you have books under your arm, what are you going to do?
+If you come into a room and there are ten strange people whom you do not know, and many of them do not know each other, and you have this big pile of books under your arm, what are you going to do?
 "Here is a book for you.
 Please turn to page one hundred and ten.
 Brother, would you read?"
 His reply?
-"I am sorry, I cannot."
+"I am sorry, I am blind, I cannot."
 Maybe there is a better way to begin.
 Do you see?
-You need to create atmosphere first.
+You need to atmosphere first.
 You need to create an interest in each other.
 So let us ask some questions: